FlamingSpork/cornball-fms/README.md

 * curl >= 7.22.0

 You will probably have to build cppcms and booster.
-To build cornball, navigate to the source directory and execute make fms.
+To build cornball, navigate to the source directory and execute 'make fms'.